voltrevo/clipboard-guard/README.md

 2. Enable developer mode (top-right corner)
 3. Drag the `extension` directory into this window

+Note: I believe that install via developer mode is the correct solution here.
+While the chrome web store does its best to block malicious updates, but they're not perfect.
+The dev install can't be updated.

+This extension requires injecting javascript on every page.
+You don't need to trust me with that.
+The code is there for anyone to report vulnerabilities, and it's under 100 lines, so they'd be easy to spot.

 ## Test

 You can test this by going to https://async-clipboard-text.glitch.me/.